Liyan06/MiniCheck/README.md

 - [2024/08] A stronger model, `Bespoke-MiniCheck-7B`, is now [available](https://huggingface.co/bespokelabs/Bespoke-MiniCheck-7B) on HuggingFace for fact-checking.
 More details at this [blog post](https://llm-aggrefact.github.io/blog).
 It's the current SOTA and is commercially useable!
 Please contact company@bespokelabs.ai for commercial use.

+- [2024/08] We enable [automic prefix caching](https://docs.vllm.ai/en/latest/automatic_prefix_caching/apc.html) for much faster inference when repeatedly using the same document for fact-checking.

 - [2024/08] [Demo](https://playground.bespokelabs.ai) of `Bespoke-MiniCheck-7B` with **real-time** inference!